Xarray’s Data structures#

 We can save some typing by using the “attribute” or “dot” notation.
 This won’t work for variable names that clash with built-in

-method names (for example, mean
+method names (for example, mean).

 ds.air

-Xarray has two representation types: "html"
+Xarray has two representation types: "html" (which is only available in

-So far, our notebook has automatically displayed the "html"
+So far, our notebook has automatically displayed the "html" representation (which we will continue using).

 with xr.set_options(display_style="html"):